illyfrancis/scribble/docs/draft.md

 * what else is in here???

+In the proceeding section

 ## External dependencies

 As stated in the `assumptions`, VUS depends on a number of external systems to obtain 'transaction' related messages.
 Along with the message processing, VUS requires reference data to further enrich the output message to a 'cash-away' client.

 The service that provides reference data lookup is to be implemented by the underlying system that manages and maintains the reference data.
 In the case of 'accounts' related services, which are in the domain of UAF, it is UAF that assumes the role of a service provider.
 Similarly, the other 'static' look up services are in the domain of 'Static database' system.

-In a broad sense, the external systems can be categoried into the following three types.
+In a broad sense, the external systems can be categorized into the following three types.

 1. Source
 2. Destination